intermine/intermine-apps-c/component-400/README.md

         //  differently.
         $.getJSON('data.json', function(data) {
-            // Require the app and execute it passing the following opts... require('component-400')({
+            // Require the app and execute it passing the following opts...
+            // Will return the initially selected list of items. require('component-400')({
                 // The data payload.
 You can see example in `example/data.json`.
                 'data': data,